 Rob further suggests that video-conferencing and casual calls will continue as the ‘new normal’ even once lockdown’s lifted.
 For many, remote working has entailed benefits and freedoms previously impossible with office working.
 Whilst some are counting down the days until workspaces are able to reopen, it’s likely that many will continue to work remotely.
 If this proves to be the case, video conferencing will retain its position as a key facilitator in professional workplaces.
 Rob further predicts that video calls will remain popular in a social sense post lockdown.
 Friends and families will be able to chat on an impromptu and casual basis.
-Jim agrees that whilst video calls will remain a commonly used feature in the workplace, social video calls are likely to depend on individual relationships.
+Jim agrees that whilst video calls will remain a commonly used digital workplace tool, social video calls are likely to depend on individual relationships.
 Whilst many families will undoubtedly continue to benefit from Zoom, it’s likely that others will want to catch up on the time lost to the pandemic and spend more time face-to-face.

 Relatedly, Rob and Jim discussed what physical workspaces are likely to look like as lockdown is eased.
-It’s widely speculated that large offices are set to become a thing of the past, but what will this mean for those who prefer to work on premises?
+It’s widely speculated that large offices are set to become a thing of the past, but what will this mean for those who prefer to work on-premises?
 Hotdesking seems to be a controversial solution, but people often associate their workspace as their ‘home from home.’
 Jim adds that whereas this is a problem now, it won’t stay one for long.
 Innovative solutions likely already in the pipeline!

 Prediction #3 - The Tech Industry is Set to Become More Diverse

 Diversity has long been a contentious issue regarding the tech sector, but things are looking up.
 Quite rightly, tech businesses are looking to foster a more inclusive working environment and welcome individuals of all genders, sexualities and races into the fold.
-Rob notes that as CEO of both Wirehive and Pax8 UK, he’s able to oversee the employment of countless new individual.
+Rob notes that as CEO of both Wirehive and Pax8 UK, he’s able to oversee the employment of countless new individuals.
 By seeking to employ individuals from more diverse areas, Pax8 hopes to diversify its existing workforce.
 Whilst it’s commendable that tech companies are looking to diversify their workforce, we can’t forget that there’s still work to be done with regards to retaining these new employees.
 ‘There are things that we take for granted that we’ll need to change to make the working environment more inclusive for new employees once they’re here,’ Jim adds.